Google Drive Security Overview

 After gaining initial access to any platform, data theft (exfiltration) is one of the most common attack vectors used by threat actors.
 These days, one of the most common targets for such attacks is Google Drive, a cloud-based repository that enables users to store and access files online.
 With more than 6 million paying businesses using the Google Workspace platform (formerly G-Suite), there is a tremendous opportunity for bad actors to exploit it.

-Given the prominence of this attack method and platform, Mitiga’s research team recently focused on examining potential data exfiltration techniques in Google Workspace as part of our ongoing research into cloud and SaaS (Software as a Service) attacks and forensics.
+Given the prominence of this attack method and platform, Mitiga’s research team recently focused on examining potential Google Drive data exfiltration techniques in Google Workspace as part of our ongoing research into cloud and SaaS (Software as a Service) attacks and forensics.
 During our examination, we discovered a significant forensic security deficiency in Google Workspace that enables a threat actor to exfiltrate data in Google Drive without any trace.
-Once a malicious user inside has accessed the organization’s Google Drive, they can take action without being recorded at all.
+Once a malicious user inside has accessed the organization’s sensitive data on Google Drive, they can take action without being recorded at all.

-The Forensics Deficiency Problem
+The Google Drive Forensics Deficiency Problem

-This limitation is the crux of the problem.
+This security limitation is the crux of the problem.
 By default, every Google Drive user starts by possessing a “Cloud Identity Free” license.
-To get more features, an admin must assign a paid license, in our research this license is "Google Workspace Enterprise Plus” to their users.
+To get more security features, an admin must assign a paid license, in our research this license is "Google Workspace Enterprise Plus,” to their users.
 When a "Google Workspace Enterprise Plus” license is not assigned, there are no log records of actions in the users’ private drive.

-All users can access the Workspace and complete actions with the files inside their private company drive.
+All users can access the Workspace and complete actions with the files inside their private company shared drive.
 They simply do so without generating any logs, making organizations blind to potential data manipulation and exfiltration attacks.
-When incidents occur, this standard prevents organizations from efficiently responding, as they have no chance to correctly assess what data has been stolen or whether it has been stolen at all.
+When security incidents occur, this standard prevents organizations from efficiently responding, as they have no chance to correctly assess what data has been stolen or whether it has been stolen at all.

 This lack of visibility presents a significant problem in two main use cases: